Improve your English at ST masterclasses

 "Concise writing that effectively gets your message across shows your boss, clients, colleagues and people you deal with that you have a clear mind and that you are considerate of their time," said Ms Choy.

-The Executive Edition masterclass will also include a segment by SPH Information Resource Centre librarian Lim Yeong Yeong on advanced techniques for searching information online.
-Ms Lim has over 30 years of experience in research and also in training journalists on using resources for news reporting.
+The Executive Edition masterclass will also include a segment by SPH Information Resource Centre librarian Lim Yeong Yeong on advanced techniques for searching for information online.
+Ms Lim has over 30 years' experience in research and training journalists on using resources for news reporting.

 She will show participants how to better use Google to search for relevant information, and talk about local and global resources available for business research.